Jupiter and the Juice Launch: What You Need to Know | 🔬 LatestLY

-On Thursday, the European Space Agency is sending up a spacecraft to explore three of Jupiter's moons.
+On Friday, the European Space Agency is sending up a spacecraft to explore three of Jupiter's moons.
 The mission will reveal more information about Jupiter's environment.
-Here's what we know about the planet so far.It's a big mission that will launch from the spaceport in Korou, French Guyana on Thursday.
-The European Space Agency (ESA) is sending up their Jupiter Icy Moons Explorer, Juice, to ― well, explore three of Jupiter's icy moons.
+Here's what we know about the planet so far.It's a big mission that will launch from the spaceport in Kourou, French Guiana on Friday.
+The European Space Agency (ESA) is sending up its Jupiter Icy Moons Explorer, Juice, to ― well, explore three of Jupiter's icy moons.

 Doesn't sound too exciting yet?
 Then consider that one of the mission's goals is to characterize "these moons as both planetary objects and possible habitats," according to ESA.
 In other words, the mission aims to find out if life could be possible on Ganymede, Europa or Callisto, or whether life has existed on the moons in the past.

+The launch was originally scheduled for Thursday, but had to be pushed because of lightning risk in Kourou.

 The Juice project is a mission of many firsts.
 The spacecraft, which is being sent up on an Ariane 5 rocket, will be the first to change orbits from another planet (Jupiter) to one of its moons.
-And it will be the first to orbit a moon other than our own.
+And it will be the first to orbit a moon other than the Earth's.

 The total costs of the mission stand at around €1.6 billion ($1.7 billion).
-Juice will carry several high-tech systems on board, "including the most powerful remote sensing, geophysical and in situ payloads ever flown to the outer solar system," according to ESA.
+Juice will carry several high-tech systems on board, "including the most powerful remote sensing, geophysical and in situ payloads ever flown to the outer solar system," ESA says.

-While the mission is European-led, it comes from international collaboration.NASA has contributed one of the instruments, a UV imaging spectrograph.
-The Japanese space agency JAXA has contributed hardware for several of the instruments on board the spacecraft, while the Israeli space agency ISA contributed hardware needed for a radio science experiment.
+While the mission is European-led, there has been wider international collaboration.NASA contributed one of the instruments, a UV imaging spectrograph.
+The Japanese space agency JAXA contributed hardware for several of the instruments on board the spacecraft, while the Israeli space agency ISA contributed hardware for a radio science experiment.

-If things go according to plan, Juice will arrive at Jupiter in July 2031 — a marathon journey time of 8 years.
-It'll do 35 flybys of the three moons between July 2031 and November 2034.
-It will then enter Ganymede's orbit, where it's scheduled to stay and collect information until December 2035.
+If things go according to plan, Juice will arrive at Jupiter in July 2031 — a marathon journey time of eight years.
+It will do 35 flybys of the three moons between July 2031 and November 2034 and will then enter Ganymede's orbit, where it's scheduled to stay and collect information until December 2035.

 Here are a couple of facts to get you excited.

-Note: Editor's note: This story was originally published on April 12, 2023, and updated with news of the delayed launch on April 13, 2023.